Naga Thein Hlaing

 Naga Thein Hlaing is highly respected among Burmese doctors.
 His life story is still part of popular Burmese medical history, in which he is portrayed as a heroic figure.

 Early life and education

-Thein Hlaing was born in 1933 in Thaton, Mon State to a family of Chinese descent.
+Thein Hlaing was born in 1933 in Thaton, Burma Province, India to a family of Chinese descent.
 His father wanted him to take over the family business and become a merchant, but Thein Hlaing instead chose medicine.
 He graduated with a MBBS degree from the University of Medicine 1, Yangon.

 Career

 During his university years, Thein Hlaing served as a general secretary of the Medical College Students' Union in 1957 and of the Young Doctors Association (YDA) in 1960.
 During his internship as a surgeon, Thein Hlaing led a strike against the government for paying interns at a low rate in public hospitals.

 He worked as an assistant doctor in Myeik Township in 1962.
 From 1965 to 1971, Thein Hlaing was sent as a surgeon to Sinklaing Hkamti, a town of the Naga Hills, in Sagaing Region.

 At that time, about 70% of the population in the Naga Hills suffered from goitre.
 He operated on patients with goitre and other surgical conditions common in the region.
 He faced many difficulties and had to educate and persuade the Naga people, who did not want to accept surgery.
 In order to gain their cooperation, he pledged his life on his work.

 Without adequate surgical instruments, Thein Hlaing operated to alleviate thyroid disease, a common condition in the area, performing surgery even under trees or outside huts.
 Winning over local people who had formerly relied on spirits to cure their diseases, he became known as the God of Naga.

 According to him, the total number of patients who underwent local anesthesia was 2,895 in the 47-year period from 2009 until his retirement.
 No one had died while he was operating.